PerttuHamalainen/MediaAI/Lessons/Prerequisites.md

 # Prerequisites
 Before you attend the class, you should go through the materials and instructions on this page.
-This will take about 2 hours, plus an extra 1-2 hours if you install all the software on your computer.
+This will take about 2 hours, plus an extra 1-2 hours if you install all the software on your computer. *Software installation instructions are at the bottom of this page.*

 **Do the following**